Get a free, no obligation personal loan quote with rates as low as 6.99%

 What is an instant tax refund?

-Certain tax preparation companies, for example, H&R Block will prepare and file your taxes for you and then offer to give you your refund on the spot.
-Typically you would have to wait several days or weeks to receive your refund from the government.
-The federal government sets fees for instant tax refunds.
-They are, 15% for the first $300 of your refund and then 5% on the rest.
+Certain tax preparation companies, like H&R Block, will prepare and file your taxes for you and then offer to give you your refund on the spot.
+Typically, you would have to wait several days or weeks to receive your refund from the government.
+The federal government sets fees for instant tax refunds: 15% for the first $300 of your refund, then 5% on the rest.

 When can I get a tax loan?